Wadill/Synapse/Roadmap.md

-# 0G-HealthAI Roadmap
+# Synapse Roadmap

-Welcome to the **0G-HealthAI Roadmap**, a visionary journey to transform healthcare into a decentralized, AI-powered public good using the 0G Modular Layer 1 blockchain.
-This roadmap outlines the evolution of 0G-HealthAI from ideation to a global healthcare ecosystem.
+Welcome to the **Synapse Roadmap**, a visionary journey to transform healthcare into a decentralized, AI-powered public good using the 0G Modular Layer 1 blockchain.
+This roadmap outlines the evolution of Synapse from ideation to a global healthcare ecosystem.
 Let’s dive into the waves of innovation!

 ---

 ## Overview
-0G-HealthAI leverages Next.js, Tailwind CSS, TypeScript, and 0G’s modular services (Chain, Storage, Compute, Data Availability) to create a secure platform for medical record management, AI diagnostics, and data sharing via Intelligent NFTs (INFTs).
+Synapse leverages Next.js, Tailwind CSS, TypeScript, and 0G’s modular services (Chain, Storage, Compute, Data Availability) to create a secure platform for medical record management, AI diagnostics, and data sharing via Intelligent NFTs (INFTs).
 This roadmap is a creative blueprint to guide development, testing, deployment, and scaling.

 ---